Access the COVID-19 Impact on Southern Illinois Businesses report here.

 Interested in buying an existing business or selling the one you have?
 Our advisors can provide

-Our team of professional advisors are not only advisors but also small business owners with diverse backgrounds and expertise in a variety of areas such as business planning, business financing, financial analysis, prototype development,
+Our team of professional advisors are not only advisors but also small business owners with diverse backgrounds and expertise in a variety of areas such as business planning, market information, business financing programs, financial analysis, prototype development,

 Impacts of the Illinois SBDC at SIU in 2019 included: